tanwasp/LunchBox-Android/intellij/doc/use_cases/create-account.md

-# Use case name, e.g., process sale
+# Create Account (Casual)

 ## 1. Primary actor and goals

-__User__: Wants to create an account so they can use the app.
+* __User__: Wants to create an account so they can use the app.
 Wants their account be accessible to them and only them.

 ## 2. Other stakeholders and their goals